ome/omero-web-apps-examples/react-webapp/README.md

 The app will try to connect to an OMERO.web server at http://localhost:4080 using an existing session.<br>
-You will need to be logged-in to http://localhost:4080/webclient.<br>
+You will need to have CORS enabled and to be logged-in to http://localhost:4080/webclient.<br>
 To use a different server, edit `dev_omeroweb_index` in `public/index.html`.

 ### `npm run build`